 GPUs are responsible for processing every single bit of content and graphics that are destined for the screen, be that on a computer or on a gaming console.

-Amongst the elite groups of GPU, manufacturers are NVIDIA, which also has a parallel computing model by the name of CUDA which stands for Compute Unified Device Architecture.
 This break down will detail everything you need to know about NVIDIA’s CUDA cores, with details about what they are and how we use them.

 Understanding CUDA Cores